 All this indicates to me that dagger is a primitive operation (like composition).
 In this respect I completely agree with Toby.
 As a primitive operation, dagger must be included in the definition of primitive concepts, such as equivalence.
 And primitive operations (like composition) are allowed to talk about objects and be strict.

 If someone knows how to wiki-ize the above diagrams, please feel free.

 Toby: I did the diagrams a bit, but I don't have any more time for a complete reply tonight.

 Mike Shulman: Okay, you are right.
 “Transporting along an equivalence” should mean that the forgetful functor is an equiv-fibration, i.e. lifts entire adjoint equivalences rather than merely functors that happen to be equivalences.
 I think I disagree, however, that primitive operations (in something that we want to think of as a kind of category theory) should be freely allowed to talk about objects and be strict; I think they should also be formulated in a dependent type theory that only uses equality of objects as a typing assertion.
 Dagger categories also satisfy this property.

-The principle of equivalence in general relativity is a special case of this principle of equivalence; the objects of the -groupoid are physical “fields” (not to be confused with algebraic fields!), and the isomorphisms are coordinate transformations.
+The principle of equivalence in general relativity (see equivalence principle (physics)) is a special case of this principle of equivalence; the objects of the -groupoid are physical “fields” (not to be confused with algebraic fields!), and the isomorphisms are coordinate transformations.
 So physical properties and operations should not depend on the choice of coordinate system, and this is enforced by allowing only functorial operations, which are specifically taken to be generated by traces, tensor products, and linear operations acting on the pseudo-Riemannian metric, and the covariant derivative.

 Or: just because it looks evil doesn't mean that it really is.